hughker/documentation/onboarding/shopify/best-practices.md

 - gender:another value

 After configuring the tags, you will need to contact the Findify team so they can configure the tag on their side as well.

+## Display a hierarchy of categories
+In order to have multiple levels of categories, you would need to:
+- Go to a product page in Shopify
+- In the "product_type" field, insert the symbol > between the different levels of your categories.
+For example: Home > Kitchen > Table

+The modifications will take effect at your next product synchronization time.